States With Hands Free Phone Laws

 Bluetooth technology makes it possible to connect a device, such as your smartphone, to your car.
 Simply make your phone searchable via Bluetooth.
 Navigate to the Bluetooth settings on your car’s infotainment system (check your owners manual for specific instructions).
 Then accept the connection when the name of your phone appears on the car’s display panel.

-What, No Bluetooth?
+What, No Built-In Bluetooth?

 If your car doesn’t have Bluetooth, investing in a Bluetooth car kit puts you on even footing with those that do have the technology.
 Connect the kit to your car’s 12-volt outlet, put on your headset and you can stay within the law.
+There are units that plug into your power outlet and use your car radio to amplify your phone.
+Another option is a simple wireless earpiece, which has been around for years.
+Or you can just put your phone in hands-free mode, clip it to your dash, and use the built-in speakerphone for a simple solution.

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on hands free phone laws, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Wikimedia Commons.